zcyphygeodesy/AntiHeightanomalytogravf/README.md

 ## Fortran codes for computation of field elements in near-Earth space from height anomaly
 https://www.zcyphygeodesy.com/en/h-nd-143.html
 ## [Algorithm purpose]
-    From the ellipsoidal height grid of the boundary surface and residual height anomaly grid (m) on the surface, compute the residual gravity anomaly (mGal), gravity disturbance (mGal) and vertical deflection vector (ʺ, SW) on or outside the geoid in near-Earth space.
+&emsp;```From the ellipsoidal height grid of the boundary surface and residual height anomaly grid (m) on the surface, compute the residual gravity anomaly (mGal), gravity disturbance (mGal) and vertical deflection vector (ʺ, SW) on or outside the geoid in near-Earth space. ```
-    The inverse operation of height anomaly adopts the combination algorithm with Poisson integral and differentiation, which does not require that the boundary surface should be a gravity equipotential surface.
+&emsp;```The inverse operation of height anomaly adopts the combination algorithm with Poisson integral and differentiation, which does not require that the boundary surface should be a gravity equipotential surface.```
 ![](https://24192633.s21i.faiusr.com/2/ABUIABACGAAg8ezltwYooqXRhgUwpQ047gg.jpg)
 ## [Main program for test entrance]
     AntiHeightanomalytogravf.f90